 There are a few other circumstances where the IHT205 can also be used.
 Firstly for an estate passing from a spouse to their surviving partner and is worth less than £1million, this is because there is in the majority of cases no inheritance tax to be paid between spouses.

-The second being for estates under £650,000 and there is a spouse’s nil-rate band available to use but in this cases the 205 must be accompanied by the corresponding IHT217 nil-rate transfer form which is explained in greater detail later in the post.
+The second being for estates under £650,000 and there is a spouse’s nil-rate band available to use but in this case, the 205 must be accompanied by the corresponding IHT217 nil-rate transfer form which is explained in greater detail later in the post.

 There are 14 questions on the IHT 2015 but a lot of these questions have sub-questions.
-The first batch of questions (question 2 through 8) are there to confirm that you are using the correct form and if not, to direct you to the IHT400.
-After this initial batch the remaining questions are relatively straight forward if you have gathered the correct information.
+The first batch of questions (question 2 through 8) are to confirm that you are using the correct form and if not, to direct you to the IHT400.
+After this initial batch, the remaining questions are relatively straight forward if you have gathered the correct information.

 IHT 217 – The IHT 217 is used to claim a transfer of unused nil-rate band for excepted estates (estates less than £650,000 which is the 2 nil rate bands combined).
 The 217 must be accompanied by the corresponding IHT205 and must be sent no later than 24 months after the end of the month in which the deceased died.